Emerald Starter Manip

 This is why it's recommended to save the list of potential Secret IDs that are near 1000.

-Rather than starting a New Game and trying to hit Advance 1000 again, you can instead change your profile to one of the nearby Secret IDs.
-In the example, I moved to Advance 1001, which is Secret ID 23976.
+Rather than starting a New Game and trying to hit Advance 1000 again, you can instead change Secret ID in the Ten Lines to one of the nearby ones.
+In this example, I moved to Advance 1001, which is Secret ID 23976.

 The process for checking this Secret ID is the same as the first.
-You'll want to reset the Gen 3 Static window back to how it was when searching for the nearest Shiny Advance.
+You'll want to reset the Calibration Tab back to how it was when searching for the nearest Shiny Advance in Starter Timer

 With the new Secret ID of 23976 in place, the next potential Shiny Starter is on Advance 3138.